 Low back pain is prevalent in the United States, accounting for approximately 2.5 million outpatient clinical visits each year and affecting 75% of adults at some time in their lives.
 Evidence shows that “imaging for low back pain without indications of serious underlying conditions does not improve clinical outcomes”.
 Thus avoiding imaging for patients presenting without indications of serious underlying pathology can prevent unnecessary harm to patients and reduce healthcare costs.

-The metric is a variation of 3.2.3 HEDIS Use of Imaging Studies for Low Back Pain measure, which examines the percentage of patients with a primary diagnosis of low back pain who did not have an imaging study (plain X-ray, MRI, CT scan) within 28 days of the diagnosis.
+The metric is a different from the 3.2.3 HEDIS Use of Imaging Studies for Low Back Pain measure, which examines the percentage of patients with a primary diagnosis of low back pain who did not have an imaging study (plain X-ray, MRI, CT scan) within 28 days of the diagnosis.
 In the 3.2.3 HEDIS measure, patients with clinically appropriate indications for imaging are excluded, and the measure is reported as an inverted rate (1 - [numerator/denominator]) so a higher score indicates appropriate treatment of low back pain (i.e., the proportion for whom imaging studies did not occur).

-In comparison, this metric involves breaking out two measures that represent “appropriate” vs. “inappropriate” imaging of low back pain, both acute and chronic presentations.
+In comparison, this metric involves breaking out two measures that represent “appropriate” imaging of low back pain, both acute and chronic presentations, using plain radiography vs. advanced modalities (CT and MRI).
 In addition, “red flag” features identified by the American College of Radiology Appropriateness Criteria are incorporated as clinically appropriate indications for imaging.
-These criteria are approved for use under the CMS (Centers for Medicare and Medicaid Services) Appropriate Use Criteria Program, which mandates that ordering professionals use a qualified clinical decision support mechanism (CDS) in order for furnishing professionals to receive reimbursement under Medicare Part B Outpatient claims for advanced diagnostic imaging services.
+These criteria are approved for use under the CMS (Centers for Medicare and Medicaid Services) Appropriate Use Criteria Program, which mandates that ordering professionals use a qualified clinical decision support mechanism (CDSM) in order for furnishing professionals to receive reimbursement under Medicare Part B Outpatient claims for advanced diagnostic imaging services.
 The enactment date of this legislation is currently January 1, 2020 when a 1-year “education and testing” period begins, with reimbursement denials set to commence January 1, 2021.

 This metric also increases the 28 day time interval for imaging to 6 months.
 Data from safety net health systems suggests that unnecessary imaging is performed for chronic LBP outside the 28-day acute window.